ASUQ/nf-busco_phylogenomics/README.md

 ## Introduction

-**busco_phylogenomics** is a Nextflow pipeline to build phylogenomic tree from BUSCO outputs
+**nf-busco_phylogenomics** is a Nextflow pipeline to build phylogenomic tree from BUSCO outputs

 ## Usage